 A marked ROI

-A particular use case in which the virtual assistant has helped SR-Bank see a marked return on investment is in the area of proactive error handling.
+A particular use case in which the virtual agent has helped SR-Bank see a marked return on investment is in the area of proactive error handling.
 “When you authorize yourself for our e-banking solution and encounter an error, perhaps due to a network outage, the error codes are automatically redirected to Banki,” Matin explains.
 “It then pops up and tells the customer that the error they have encountered means they have to either try again in a couple of minutes or contact customer service.”

 In March 2018, Norway’s primary electronic identification system, BankID, suffered from operational problems leaving customers unable to login to their accounts.
 During the outage, Banki successfully fielded upwards of 4 000 conversations in a single day.
-An unprecedented number of interactions that, without the help of a virtual assistant, would have otherwise put a tremendous strain on SR-Bank’s service center.
+An unprecedented number of interactions that, without the help of a virtual agent, would have otherwise put a tremendous strain on SR-Bank’s service center.

 “We have detected that within this category, the number of customer enquiries has gone down 24-per cent,” Matin notes on how Banki’s efficiency in error-handling has far exceeded the bank’s expectations.
 “It makes a huge difference.
 No one wants to answer questions about login-errors and it’s something you can easily automate.”